Alamofire/Alamofire/Documentation/Usage.md

 #### Automatic Validation

-`validate()` automatically validates that status codes are within the `200..<300` range, and that the `Content-Type` header of the response matches the `Accept` header of the request, if one is provided.
+The `validate()` API automatically validates that status codes are within the `200..<300` range, and that the `Content-Type` header of the response matches the `Accept` header of the request, if one is provided.

 ```swift
 AF.request("https://httpbin.org/get").validate().responseJSON { response in